Buy with Prime

 Process

-This project required a high level of collaboration with stakeholders across Amazon as I was using existing brands like Amazon Prime in a completely new way.
-Some of the top challenges I had to solve for included:
+This project required close collaboration across multiple Amazon teams, as we were introducing existing brands like Amazon Prime in a completely new context.
+Key challenges I focused on included:

 Example of launched checkout experience for Buy with Prime

-Buy with Prime allows third-party brands and sellers to offer their products on their own websites to the large Amazon Prime membership audience.
-It launched with a limited beta pool of merchants before becoming available to all US merchants a year later.
-It offers shoppers fast, free Prime shipping and seamless checkout with their Amazon account.
-Buy with Prime has increased shopper conversion on third-party shopping sites by 25% on average.
-The program continued to grow after I left the team and now provides merchants several additional benefits, including Amazon handling the product storage, picking, packing, delivery, payment, and any returns, all through Amazon Pay and Fulfillment by Amazon.
-Merchants are excited about converting more sales and fulfilling shipments more easily, while Prime members love that they can use their Prime benefits on more destinations.
+Buy with Prime enables third-party brands to grow their own websites presence while reaching Amazon’s massive Prime membership audience.
+After launching with a limited beta pool, the program expanded to all US merchants within a year, offering shoppers fast, free Prime shipping and seamless checkout using their Amazon account.
+On average, Buy with Prime drives a 25% increase in conversion on third-party sites.
+It also simplifying fulfillment for businesses as Amazon handles storage, picking, packing, delivery, payments, and returns through Amazon Pay and Fulfillment by Amazon.
+Merchants are excited about converting more sales and shipments more easily, while Prime members love that they can use their Prime benefits on more destinations.
+As of 2024, 95% of shoppers who use Buy with Prime indicate they are very likely to use it again.